akaleeroy/collapse-lingo/collapse-lingo-meta.md

 # Collapse Lingo Meta

+At this point this isn't an authoritative list.
+Some key terms are missing, other non-essential ones are included.

 - [ ] Import terms from Richard Heinberg's books[^1]
 - [ ] Import terms from James Howard Kunstler's books[^1]
 - [ ] Import indexes and glossary from Long Descent